Alxmerino/DotFiles/install/README.md

 with the ```--dry-run``` in progress

 ## References
-* Add iTerm and sublime settings screenshot
+* Add these settings to iTerm2 https://www.evernote.com/l/Ak3DMZprolxH5Il3UPeCeBIP0omCuIHThcQ

 ## Known Issues
 * Using nvm to manage node.js versions